pdf-raku/PDF-Class-raku/README.md

 # perl6-PDF-DOM

-PDF::DOM is a Perl 6 module for the creation and manipulation of PDF files.
+PDF::DOM is a set of intermediate Perl 6 classes for structured manupilation of PDF documents.

 ```
 use v6;